ErnaldDev/emerging_technologies_24/README.md

 ## Features
 1. Pattern-Based Responses
     - ELIZA uses regular expressions to identify user input patterns and responds with corresponding messages.
     - Supports a variety of conversational themes, such as greetings, feelings, family, and more.
 2. Dynamic Pronoun Reflection
     - Pronouns in user input are dynamically reflected so "I" becomes "you" to make responses contextually relevant.
 3. Interactive Chat Interface
     - A clean, simple web interface where users can type messages and receive responses.
     - Includes support for button clicks and pressing the Enter key to send messages.
 4. Default Fallback Response
     - If no pattern matches the user input, ELIZA provides a generic prompt to encourage further elaboration.

-## Technologies Used

-- Python
-- Flask
-- MySQL

-## License
+## Files

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+1. index.html
+    - This file provides the structure of the chatbot interface.
+2. eliza.js
+    - The core functionality of the ELIZA chatbot.
+3. style.css
+    - Defines the appearance of the chatbot interface.

+# Deployment